 All vegetables need consistent water to thrive.
 Create a schedule to help you water regularly but allow yourself the flexibility to adapt to changing weather conditions (hotter weather = water more often) and to your own observations.
 If you notice, for example, that the surface of the soil is still damp when you plan to water, you might wait a day or two before watering, making sure, however, that the plants do not dry out entirely or begin to wilt.

 Mulching can help conserve moisture.
 Try adding a 1-2" layer of compost around the plants, which has the added benefit of offering extra nutrients to the plants.
 I like E.B.
 Stone™ Organics Planting Compost for my vegetable garden.
+Don’t pile up compost directly against stems, however, or they may begin to rot.

 Speaking of nutrients, warm-season veggies have a short period of time in which to do a lot.
 They have to form strong root systems, lots of leaves, grow big and strong, produce flowers, then fruit, and then ripen the fruit all in our short PNW summers!
 The more essential nutrients they have the better.